harmony-ai-solutions/vnge-harmony-link-plugin/tests/README.md

 For issues or questions about the testing framework:
 1. Check the troubleshooting section above
-2. Review existing test examples
+2. Review existing test examples in `tests/unit/`
 3. Examine mock class implementations for usage patterns
 4. Create detailed issue reports with error messages and reproduction steps

+The testing framework provides a robust foundation for developing and validating the VNGE Harmony Link Plugin without requiring the full game environment.